degeusgk/IA626-Final-Project/outline.md

  ### Hypothesis:
  There are more posts removed due to misinformation in the r\COVID-19 subreddit than the r\coronavirus subreddit.

+ #### Analysis
+ I graphed the number of removed comments for each of the subreddits over the time period in which they were posted.

 ![png](https://github.com/degeusgk/IA626-Final-Project/blob/master/Removed_Comments_Over_Time.png)

 ![png](https://github.com/degeusgk/IA626-Final-Project/blob/master/Percent_Removed_Comments_Over_Time.png)

  ### Conclusions: